JvanKatwijk/qt-dab/README.md

 Step 4
 -----------------------------------------------------------------

-The repository contains in the subdirectory `library' a shared library `libtii=lib.so' that - when installed in e.g. `/usr/local/lib'  - allows loading fresh instances of the database.
+The repository contains in the subdirectory `library' a shared library `libtii-lib.so' that - when installed in e.g. `/usr/local/lib'  - allows loading fresh instances of the database.

 Otherwise, unpack file `tiiFile.zip', and copy the resulting file `.txdata.tii` in the home directory (home folder).
 (The unpacked file contains a copy of the database for finding the transmitter's name and location.)
+Identifying transmitters using TII data will work, but no database update can be performed.

 If Qt-DAB does not `see' the database, it will just function without mapping TII data onto names and locations.

-:information_source: Note: Building a version on a fresh install of "bullseye" on the RPI gave a version that wouldn't run: The `Qt_PLUGIN_PATH` was not set.
+:information_source: Building a version on a fresh install of "bullseye" on the RPI gave a version that wouldn't run: The `Qt_PLUGIN_PATH` was not set.
 Setting it as given below solved - for me - the problem:

 ```
 	Qt_5= /usr/lib/arm-linux-gnueabihf/qt5